Code-Institute-Submissions/Coffee-Compass/README.md

 https://udemy.com/

 I consulted a few developer's in different fields regarding the google maps API and other pieces of functionality of the application.
 This was absolutely invaluable as they gave me great advice on how to go about implimenting the functions I wanted.

+I also used Travery Media's Udemy Course on Javascript to help me build the review page.

 And ofcourse, Code Institute, the tutors, the mentors and the course material.